Sir Richard Temple, 1st Baronet

-Sir Richard Temple, 1st Baronet GCSI, CIE, PC, FRS (8 March 1826 – 15 March 1902) was a British colonial administrator in the 19th-century India, who served as Governor of Bombay from 1877 to 1880.
+Sir Richard Temple, 1st Baronet GCSI, CIE, PC, FRS (8 March 1826 – 15 March 1902), was a British colonial administrator in the 19th-century India, who served as Governor of Bombay from 1877 to 1880.

 Early life

 Temple was the son of Richard Temple (1800–1874) and his first wife Louisa Anne Rivett-Carnac (d.
 1837), a daughter of James Rivett-Carnac.
 His paternal ancestor, William Dicken of Sheinton, Shropshire, married in the middle of the 18th century the daughter and co-heiress of Sir William Temple, 5th Baronet (1694–1760), of the Temple baronets of Stowe.
 Their son assumed the surname Temple in 1796, and inherited the Temple manor-house and estate of The Nash, near Kempsey in Worcestershire.
 Richard Temple (born 1826) inherited the estate on his father's death in 1874.

 Career

 After being educated at Rugby and the East India Company College at Haileybury, Temple joined the Bengal Civil Service in 1846.
 His hard work and literary skill were soon recognised; he was private secretary for some years to John Lawrence in the Punjab, and gained useful financial experience under James Wilson.
 He served as Chief Commissioner for the Central Provinces until 1867, when he was appointed Resident at Hyderabad.
 In 1867 he was made Knight Commander of the Order of the Star of India (KCSI).
 In 1868 he became a member of the supreme government of India, first as foreign secretary and then as finance minister.

 He was made lieutenant-governor of Bengal Presidency in 1874, and prevented large scale deaths during the famine of 1874, importing half a million tons of rice from British Burma to bring substantial relief to the victims of the famine.
 This was one of the very few times the British authorities provided adequate famine relief.
 The British government, dogmatically committed to a laissez-faire economic policy, castigated Temple for interfering in the workings of the market.
 He was then appointed by the Viceroy of India as a plenipotentiary famine delegate to Madras during the famine of 1877 there.
 Seeing this appointment as an opportunity to "retrieve his reputation for extravagance in the last famine," Temple implemented new relief policies which ultimately failed to relieve widespread starvation.
 In 1877, a poor crop harvest in Britain raised prices of grain, while India exported twice as much wheat than the previous year.
 In addition to the colonial government's refusal to suspend taxation, this led to severe food shortages, particularly in areas supplied by railroads and granaries.
-Implementing what was known as the "Temple wage", which was not scientifically-derived, Temple tried to determine the minimum amount of food required by "men doing heavy labor" per day.
+Implementing what was known as the "Temple wage", which was not scientifically-derived, Temple tried to determine the minimum amount of food required by "men doing heavy labour" per day.
 In labour camps established for construction of railroads and canals, the diets of workers were just one pound of rice a day (unsupplemented by meat or vegetables) providing 1,627 calories a day- 2,200 calories less than recommended for Indian males doing heavy labour in the 21st century.